my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     After the 2nd exit, you could use either the middle or right lane;

-    -   <span style="color:chartreuse">middle lane</span> is recommended as it leads to the left lane at your exit;
+    -   <span style="color:#32CD32">middle lane</span> is recommended as it leads to the left lane at your exit;
     -   right lane is also possible, it leads to the right lane at your exit.

-    When you exit, <span style="color:chartreuse">watch out for vehicles merging from the slip road on the left</span>.
+    When you exit, <span style="color:#32CD32">watch out for vehicles merging from the slip road on the left</span>.

     **3rd Exit** to London/ Thornhill Park & Ride
     <img src="{{ site.baseurl}}/images/image-20221127103850351.png" alt="image-20221127103850351" style="zoom:50%;" />